 Fewer people have heard of Buffett’s teacher and friend Benjamin Graham.
 Ben Graham is often credited with introducing the concept of deep value investing.

 This concept originates from Graham’s original work on classical value investing.

-We will also go over how deep value investing works and run down the benefits of this powerful investment methodology.
+We will also review how deep value investing works and run down the benefits of this powerful investment methodology.

 Deep Value Investing Definition

 Deep value investing is a quantitative investment methodology based on finding undervalued or “cheap stocks” that are priced well below the net current asset value (NCAV).

 Deep value investors are not particularly interested in investing in stocks that will grow the most per se, but stocks whose growth gives you more value per dollar than you put into your investments.

 In other words, deep value investing is about finding deep value stocks that have a high intrinsic value relative to their market price.